sparklemotion/nokogiri/CONTRIBUTING.md

   - indicate block/yield usage of a method
 - Briefly explain the purpose of the method, what it returns, and what side effects it has
 - Method signatures
-  - Use a `[Parameters]` definition to note the expected types of all the parameters as a bulleted list
+  - Use a `[Parameters]` definition to note positional parameters as a bulleted list.
+Put the type in parentheses immediately after the name, and note any default at the end of the description, e.g. `- +options+ (Nokogiri::XML::ParseOptions) The parser options. (default +ParseOptions::DEFAULT_XML+)`
+  - Use an `[Optional Keyword Arguments]` definition (separate from `[Parameters]`) for keyword arguments, with the same item format
   - Use a `[Returns]` definition to note the return type
   - Use a `[Yields]` definition to note the block parameters
-  - use RBS syntax whenever possible to declare variable types
+  - use RBS syntax whenever possible to declare variable types, e.g. a union like `(String | IO)`
 - Callouts
-  - Use a `🛡️` character for security-related notes
+  - Use a `🛡️️` character for security-related notes
-  - Use a `⚠️` character to warn the user about tricky usage
+  - Use a `⚠️️️` character to warn the user about tricky usage
   - Use a `💡` character to call attention to other important notes
 - Examples
   - Prefer to **show** nuanced behavior in code examples, rather than try to explain it in prose.